 Quality Assurance Test (if applicable).

-The cost of labour for all repairs/ and all spares required for replacement during repairs all kinds of Probes, all types of sensors and transducers, Electrodes, Detectors, battery, battery for UPS, other vaccumatic parts etc. wherever applicable and also the accessories and other devices supplied along with the equipments like stabilizer, UPS, AC, Computer, Compressor, Monitor, etc, which forms part of the equipment system, without which it cannot perform satisfactorily.
+The cost of labour for all repairs/ and all spares required for replacement during repairs all kinds of Probes, all types of sensors and transducers, Electrodes, Detectors, battery, battery for UPS, other vaccumatic parts etc. wherever applicable and also the accessories and other devices supplied along with the equipment like stabilizer, UPS, AC, Computer, Compressor, Monitor, etc, which forms part of the equipment system, without which it cannot perform satisfactorily.

 There should not be any exclusion of warranty for any spare parts except consumables.
 If any equipment has a preventive maintenance kit recommended by the manufacturer to be replaced at specific time intervals, it shall be done at free of cost in the warranty and in CMC period.
 The rate of the same shall be included in the offered price in warranty and CMC.